Apple and Raspberry Crumble

-Raspberry and apple crumble are one of the favourite desserts in my household.
+And now this raspberry and apple crumble have become one of the favourite desserts in my household.
 The kids love it so much that whenever I made it, it always went quickly.
-And my elder one always helps himself with such a big portion of the dessert that it looks like a meal.
+My elder one always helps himself with such a big portion of the dessert that it looks like a meal.

 But I don’t mind.
 Because my raspberry and apple crumble are less naughty compared to some other recipes.